“You cannot stop having negative thoughts. But you can stop listening to them and taking them seriously.”

 Behind all the negative thoughts and all the bad days, it’s important to remember that there is always you.
 And you are so much more than what you are feeling.
 You are the one that watches and feels these emotions.
 You are the one that carries yourself through the bad day, and what you are currently experiencing doesn’t need to define you.

 The tricky thing about this concept is that we can’t just stop negative self talk with more negative self talk…which unfortunately tends to be our inclination.
 We’ve all been there, a negative though pops up (“I’m not smart enough to participate in this conversation”) and we answer with a negative thought (“Why the hell do I always talk to myself this way?
 I’m so obnoxious.
 I know I shouldn’t do it and I still do it.”)

-A trick I like to tell clients is this: Next time you have the thought, instead of trying to nip it in the bud with even more destructive thoughts, try saying “I’m having the thought that…”
+Next time you have the thought, instead of trying to nip it in the bud with even more destructive thoughts, try saying “I’m having the thought that…”